 A slice of zucchini bread with nuts and grated zucchini

-Ingredients to make zucchini bread, flour, sugar, eggs, vanilla, cinnamon, pecans
+Ingredients to make quick breakfast with, flour, sugar, eggs, vanilla, cinnamon, pecans

-• Semi-sweet chocolate chips (If adding chocolate, you can reduce sugar to 1 cup if desired)
+• Semi-sweet chocolate chips (reduce the sugar slightly if desired)

 • Orange zest